openSUSE/news-o-o/_posts/2009-10-27-sneak-peeks-at-opensuse-11-2-kde-4-3-experience-with-lubos-lunak.markdown

 Recognising the popularity of Firefox, the KDE team decided to have Firefox as the default browser for openSUSE 11.2.
-As a consequence, there has been a significant effort pioneered by Luboš LuÅˆák to make Firefox more friendly to KDE users.
+As a consequence, there has been a significant effort pioneered by LuboÅ¡ LuÅˆÃ¡k to make Firefox more friendly to KDE users.

 The Firefox integration by openSUSE means that wherever Firefox contacts the rest of the desktop, KDE components are used, including: file dialogs, application selection dialog, mimetype handling, notifications system, and [more](http://en.opensuse.org/KDE/FirefoxIntegration).
 A screencast of these changes has been recorded by Javier Llorente: